Last Updated on July 13, 2023 by Christine Kaaloa

 Read Ways to Get Paid to Travel

-15. Be professional with your personal Facebook profile.
+17. Be professional with your personal Facebook profile.

 A common mistake I find with creators in my community is not having your brand name listed on your personal Facebook profile.
 We recognize each other by blog handles and when we don’t see a person’s brand, it speaks volumes of how see their professional entity.
 List your blog URL, blog name and please, Dear God, put a photo of your face on your avatar’s profile so we can see what you look like.
 A photo of your face builds trust.
 Don’t let your profile look like a cat or scam account.

-16. Have conversation starters
+18. Have helpful and pointed conversation starters handy

 Learning how to network at an event can feel awkward so it’s best to have conversation starters prepared.
 But don’t just skim the surface with “How’s your day?” and “Great weather, huh?” are small talk that doesn’t encourage deeper engagement.
 I use these as a last resort when I really cannot think of a starter question.
 Instead, use:

 How are you enjoying this conference?
 What sessions have you found beneficial?
 Is this your first conference?
+What takeaways did you get from ….. session?

 Each of these questions will reveal more talking points and possible similarities that you could have in common.